 By Richard J. Blakely1, Ray E. Wells1, and Craig S. Weaver2, U.S.

 Geological Survey Open-File Report 99-514 Version 1.0, 1999.

-do you see in this map, and why do they exist?
+Note that this USGS map does not show the typical contour lines as seen on many maps of surfaces.
+Instead it is a shaded relief map.
+We will discuss these more.
+With the advent of cheap computing power and software these have become much more common.
+What patterns do you see in this map, and why do they exist?
 One thing to realize with some of these maps is that there is shading based on an illumination point.
 This point can be changed and the apperance of the map will be somewhat changed.
-Gradient slopes in some directions can become enhanced and in other directions subdued, which of course can influence subjective visual interpretation.
+This can be especially important when it comes to picking up lineaments.
+Linear features aligned with the illumination will be visually less apparent than those at a high angle that have a distinct shadow, which of course can influence subjective visual interpretation.

 Contour map of Mercury concentrations in Long Island Sound.
 What conclusions can you draw from this map pattern.
 How well constrained do you think various aspects of the pattern are (how would additional samples change the pattern?
 Image source USGS site: http://pubs.usgs.gov/of/2000/of00-304/htmldocs/chap07/index.htm